core-wg/coap-sig/draft-bormann-core-coap-sig-latest.md

 The security considerations of {{-coap}} apply.

 * The guidance given by an Alternative-Address option cannot be followed blindly.
+In particular, a peer MUST NOT assume that a successful connection to the Alternative-Address inherits all the security properties of the current connection.
-* SNI vs. Server-Name: The security is for the SNI name.
+* SNI vs. Server-Name: Any security negotiated in the TLS handshake is for the SNI name exchanged in the TLS handshake and checked against the certificate provided by the server.
+The Server-Name option cannot be used to extend these security properties to the additional server name.

 # IANA Considerations {#iana}